polterguy/polterguy.github.io/documentation/magic/index.md

 #### DELETE magic/system/cache/delete-cache-item

-This endpoint requires an `id` as a query parameter, and will delete the associated server side cache item.
+This endpoint requires an **[id]** as a query parameter, and will delete the associated server side cache item.
 It can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[id]__ - Mandatory id of cache item to evict

 #### DELETE magic/system/cache/empty-cache

 This endpoint completely empties your server side cache, optionally taking a _"filter"_ query parameter, which if specified will ensure only cache items _starting_ with the specified filter key will be deleted.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[filter]__ - Optional filter declaring _"namespace"_ of cache items to evict

 #### GET magic/system/cache/list-cache-count

 This endpoint returns the number of cache items in total on your server, optionally starting out with the _"filter"_ query parameter as their key.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[filter]__ - Optional filter declaring _"namespace"_ of cache items to count

+This endpoint is obsolete and will be changed in a future version of Magic.

 #### GET magic/system/cache/list-cache